belak/blog/content/posts/zsh-utils.md

 Simply replace your `.zshrc` with the following snippet.
 This is [copied directly from the setup](https://github.com/belak/zsh-utils/#recommended-installation) in the zsh-utils README.

-It downloads [antigen](https://github.com/zsh-users/antigen.git), a simple plugin manager, straight from the source if it doesn't exist and loads all the zsh-utils plugins along with a few other very commonly used external plugins.
+It downloads [antigen](https://github.com/zsh-users/antigen.git), a simple plugin manager, straight from the source if it doesn't exist and loads all the zsh-utils plugins along with a few other commonly used external plugins.

 ```sh
 [[ ! -d "$HOME/.antigen" ]] && git clone https://github.com/zsh-users/antigen.git "$HOME/.antigen"